 View this post on Instagram

-On the southern tip of the island, you’ll find remnants of its historic (fallen) old lighthouse and the demarcated nesting grounds, acting as important nesting grounds for all three of Belize’s endangered sea turtles.
-Co-managed by the non-profit NGO Belize Audubon Society, your soon-to-be camping trip to this protected area supports conservation.
+On the southern tip of the island, you’ll find remnants of its historic (fallen) old lighthouse and a demarcated beach, acting as important nesting grounds for all three of Belize’s endangered sea turtles.
+Co-managed by the non-profit NGO Belize Audubon Society, your soon-to-be camping trip to this protected area also supports its site conservation and biodiversity research.
 Nightly rates, including park fees, start at US$50.

 Sea Turtle Fun Facts: